openedx/frontend-app-publisher/README.md

 You should be able to view it in a web browser at `localhost:18400`.

 ## Running Tests

+Note: The assumption behind running any of these commands is that the user is already shelled into the container using the `make frontend-app-publisher-shell` command in devstack.

 Currently we are using Jest and Enzyme for our testing